E01T/ncrypt-email/README.md

 ![](readme_images/enable_coocies.JPG) A page with the same message.
 The second case is when if both JavaScript and cookies are disabled.
 In this case, when the user clicks the link, the above mentioned web page will appear.
-    8. The final option is about hyperlinked emails that have some text like.
+    8. The final option is about hyperlinked emails that have some text like  [Contact me](mailto:contact@contactmail.all).
 By default if you hover over these emails the address will appear e.g. (conctact@contactmail.all).
 If you don’t want that, just uncheck the default option.
 5. Ncrypt Email Useful info: